Accountants Drive QuickBooks to the Cloud

 There’s a lot to be said for inertia… Intuit QuickBooks in the Middle East

-It’s also possible that cloud-hosted QuickBooks (such as from cpaasp.com) has made the solution much more available and recognized in other markets… particularly since many of those markets are on the forefront of providing outsourced processing services for US-based businesses.
+It’s also possible that cloud-hosted QuickBooks have made the solution much more available and recognized in other markets… particularly since many of those markets are on the forefront of providing outsourced processing services for US-based businesses.

 “Value enterprise publisher Intuit is stealing market share from its more established rivals, as businesses in the region look to cut unnecessary costs, its master partner in the MENA region has claimed.”